Powerlist: 2018 Rankings

 The 2018 Rankings were released in October 2017 and saw Gina Miller named as the most influential black person in the UK.
-The list was compiled by a panel that included Dame Linda Dobbs and Tim Campbell and over half of the 100 people on the years list were women.
+The list was compiled by a panel that included Dame Linda Dobbs and Tim Campbell, and more than half of the 100 people on this year's list were women.

 2017 Rankings

 The 2017 Powerlist marked the 10th anniversary of the event, with a keynote speech made by Mayor of London, Sadiq Khan were released in October 2016 and named as the most influential black person in the UK.
 The list was decided by an independent panel led by former high court judge Dame Linda Dobbs.

 2016 Rankings

-The 2016 Powerlist named Sir Ken Olisa, OBE at the most influential Black Briton for his charitable work and his achievement becoming the first black Lord-Lieutenant of Greater London.
+The 2016 Powerlist named Sir Ken Olisa, OBE as the most influential Black Briton for his charitable work and his achievement becoming the first black Lord-Lieutenant of Greater London.

 2015 Rankings

 The 2015 Powerlist was announced in November 2014 and took place in the Lord Mayor of London's residence, with a keynote speech given by then Home Secretary, Theresa May.
-The list named Karen Blackett, OBE as the most influential Black Briton, marking her as the first Black businesswoman to be awarded the accolade and also saw two people ranked in both third & eighth position.
+The list named Karen Blackett, OBE as the most influential Black Briton, marking her as the first black businesswoman to be awarded the accolade and also saw two people ranked jointly in both third & eighth position.